-If this rider is not opted and you face disability, then your claim will get rejected.
+If this rider has not opted and you face disability, then your claim will get rejected.
 Hence this is an important one to opt for.

-- Waiver of Premium Rider (WOP) – WOP rider ensure that in case of disability, you do not have to continue paying preimums.
-When someone suffers from accidental disability, it becomes hard to continue paying premiums.
+- Waiver of Premium Rider (WOP) – WOP rider ensures that in case of disability, you do not have to continue paying premiums.
+When someone suffers from an accidental disability, it becomes hard to continue paying premiums.
 The person might struggle to earn all-together, how can he/she pay premiums.
 Hence, having this rider is important.

-- Critical Illness rider (CI) – This rider provides additional cover in case the policyholder is diagnosed with critical illness.
-As you may know, that being critically ill is an event which is not covered under traditional life insurance policies.
+- Critical Illness rider (CI) – This rider provides additional cover in case the policyholder is diagnosed with a critical illness.
+As you may know, being critically ill is an event that is not covered under traditional life insurance policies.